Boundedness of the space of stable logarithmic maps: Subdivisions

 \begin{proposition} Let $\cY \rightarrow \cX$ be a modification of Artin fans.
 Any diagram

 admits a unique lift after passing to a (not necessarily representable) logarithmic modification $S' \rightarrow S$. \end{proposition} \begin{proof} The map $S \rightarrow \fM(\cX)$ corresponds to a logarithmic curve $\oC$ over $S$ and a map $\oC \rightarrow \cX$.
-Applying Corollary~\ref{cor:Artin-fan-functoriality} to the map $\oC \rightarrow S \times \cX$ we obtain a diagram of Artin fans:
+Applying Corollary~\ref{cor:Artin-fan-functoriality} to the map $\oC \rightarrow S \times \cX$ we obtain a diagram of Artin fans~\eqref{eqn:7},

-Take $\cC = \ocC \fpr_{\cX} \cY$, with the fiber product formed in the category of fine, satruated, logarithmic algebraic stacks; this is the pullback of a subdivision of $\cX$, hence is a subdivision of $\ocC$.
+where $\cS$ is the Artin fan of $S$ and $\oC$ is the relative Artin fan of $\ocC$ over $\cS \times \cX$.
+Take $\cC = \ocC \fpr_{\cX} \cY$, with the fiber product formed in the category of fine, saturated, logarithmic algebraic stacks; this is the pullback of a subdivision of $\cX$, hence is a subdivision of $\ocC$, and in particular has connected fibers over $\ocC$.
 After a logarithmic modification of $\cS$, we can assume that $\cS$ is smooth (Theorem~\ref{thm:subdiv}), $\cC \rightarrow \cS$ is equidimensional \cite[Lemmas~4.1 and~4.3]{AK}, and therefore that $\cC$ is flat over $\cS$ \cite[Remark~4.6]{AK}.
 By \cite[Proposition~5.1]{AK} we can ensure as well that the fibers of $\cC \rightarrow \cS$ are reduced by replacing the integral lattice of $\cS$ with a finite index sublattice. \footnote{Note that this corresponds to a root stack construction, so that $S' \rightarrow S$ is not necessarily representable.}